Frequently Asked Questions

 Getting Involved

-The University of Utah is a large institution and getting involved can help it feel a bit smaller.
-Being involved in the campus community gives you the opportunities to meet new people, get friends from diverse back grounds, gain transferable skills, exercise your passion, develop a sense of belonging, and most of all have fun.
+The University of Utah is a large institution.
+Getting involved can help it feel a bit smaller.
+Being involved in the campus community gives you opportunities to meet new people, make friends from diverse backgrounds, gain transferable skills, exercise your passion, develop a sense of belonging, and most of all have fun!
 To get more information about involvement across campus, visit the Student Leadership & Involvement website.

 There are over 600 student organizations ranging in interests such as academic, cultural, religious, performing, sports, and everything in between.
 To see the full listing of student organizations, go to ASUU website.